-Optimization and learning algorithms using Pareto partial order relationships Wiering & de Jong (2007); Drugan & Nowe (2013) often have computational problems because of the large sets of best arms that need to be explored and stored.
+Optimization and learning algorithms using Pareto partial order relationships [9], [1] often have computational problems because of the large sets of best arms that need to be explored and stored.

-2.1 Scalarized multi-objective multi-armed bandits
+A. Scalarized multi-objective multi-armed bandits

 Due to its simplicity, the linear scalarization is the most popular scalarization function in designing multi-objective optimization problems.
 This maps the problem into a single-objective environment whose optimization results in a single optimum.
 Therefore, we need a set of scalarization functions to generate a variety of elements belonging to the Pareto optimal set.
 It weighs each value of the reward vector and the result is the sum of these weighted values.